 2016 marked the 100th anniversary of Harry T. Burleigh‘s publication of “Deep River,” which is considered to be the first time a Negro Spiritual was used as source material for an art song.
 “Deep River” inspired singers of “Classical” music to integrate Spirituals into their concert repertoire and composers to explore how their own vocal musical expressions might be enriched by inclusion of the Spiritual in their works.

-This document serves to highlight a sampling of the many composers and singers who have forged art songs from this powerful American folk music.
-It will develop in stages.
-Stage one will consists of approximately twenty videos of historic and contemporary performers singing Spiritual art songs composed over the years.
-Some entries will also link to composer and performer biographies on the Afrocentric Voices site, and the songs’ album titles will link to track information on The Spirituals Database.
-Over time, details will be added, including biographical information about composers and/or performers, musical score and book resources, additional videos and images.
+This document serves to highlight a selection of the historical and contemporary composers and singers who have forged art songs from this powerful American folk music.
+Over 30 videos of concert Spirituals performances–accompanied by short biographies about the composers, images, and a listing of a source where music score for the Spiritual setting–are represented here.
+Some entries will also link to composer and performer biographies available on the Afrocentric Voices site, and the songs’ album titles will link to track information on The Spirituals Database.

 William Arms Fisher, composer

 Song available in: Seventy Negro Spirituals For High Voice

 John C. Payne (b.
 26 June 1872, Montgomery, Alabama; d.
 Cornwall, England, 7 October 1952).
 Payne began his musical career performing with various professional quartets.
 The baritone, composer, choral director and actor emigrated to England, where his home quickly became “the place to be” for African American musicians–including Marian Anderson, Paul Robeson, Ethel Waters, and Alberta Hunter–who had come to Europe to establish professional careers.